manifoldQAQ/streaming-benchmarks/README.md

 - Memory: 252G.
 - Disk: 3.2T local disk.
 - Network interface: Intel I350 1000M Network connection.
 - Cluster: 1 master and 3 slaves (shall be extended in the future)

+## Commands
+All the operations are wrapped in `epcc.sh`.